basilthebeagles/LedgerBoard/readme.md

 12. Find the IP of whatever machine you are on.
 13. Run: `sudo python3 manage.py StartUp your.ip:4848` Run this 3-4 times for good measure.

+The following steps are not necessarily necessary but they may be useful.
+They involve setting up an automated command so that the node regularly updates it's connected nodes and blocks; just incase it missed a few.

+Create a file that contains the following text:

+`#!/bin/bash`
+`sudo python3 manage.py StartUp your.ip:4848`

+1. Make it executable with: `chmod +x file`
+2. Then use `crontab -e` to write: `*/59 * * * * /path/to/LedgerBoard/command.sh`
+3. Save the file.

  Now you can leave your node to run in peace.
 It will update itself to the current chain and will then function normally.

 ## Mining
 1. Run `sudo python3 manage.py mine your.ip:4848`

 If you wish to mine on multiple cores then open additional windows and run the above command.
-`

 ## Commands